0x1eef/xchan.rb/README.md

 #### Options

 When a channel is written to or read from, a Ruby object is serialized (on write) or deserialized (on read).
-The default serializers can be accessed by using `xchan(:marshal)`, `xchan(:json)`,  or `xchan(:yaml)`.
+The default serializers are available as `xchan(:marshal)`, `xchan(:json)`,  or `xchan(:yaml)`.
 Looking past the default serializers, a serializer that implements the "dump", and "load" methods can be used in their place.
 The example uses [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal):

 ```ruby